arfc/cyder/tests/README.rst

 * <cyclus version> is replaced by the current version tag name for cyclus (e.g. v0.1)
-* <recyle version> is replaced by the current version tag name for cycamore (e.g. v0.1)
+* <recyle version> is replaced by the current version tag name for recyle (e.g. v0.1)

 so that, using the above examples, the command is